-Gift-giving can be a challenge for any parent to find the perfect toy, let alone when the child you’re buying for has special needs, highly specific interests, or limited skills.
-For some parents, it’s not about buying that must-have toy of the year.
-It’s about finding a toy that your child with autism will actually use, enjoy, and benefit from.
+Gift-giving can be a challenge for any parent, family member, or friend to find the perfect toy, let alone when the child you’re buying for has special needs, highly specific interests, or limited skills.
+In this case, it’s not about buying that must-have toy of the year.
+It’s about finding a toy that a child with autism will actually use, enjoy, and benefit from.

 Before you take the fun out of functional this holiday shopping season, we’ve searched for some great products that will stay out of the re-gift closet and keep your child engaged well past the holiday season!

 Children with autism can have limited language, social, and/or sensorimotor skills needed to purposefully engage with toys in ways that neurotypical children do.
 Many of their specific interests have a sensory component that is directed by what gains their attention and keeps them engaged - whether it be flashing lights, repetitive music, or some kind of sensory feedback.
 For some children, preferred characters, colors, or themes will make the gifted toy a must-have favorite!